NEUTRINOS

 The fate of our societies is governed by invisible communities.

-I heard about neutrinos for the first time during a visit as a scientist to the Fermilab outside Chicago in 2017.
-It was right after the first election of Donald Trump.
+In an increasingly interconnected world, one would expect communication and dialogue to flourish.
+Yet, recent political events have revealed a growing tide of polarisation, that continues to deepen.
+I was trying to make sense of this discrepancy, when I visited the Fermilab outside Chicago in 2017.
+It was during that visit that I heard about neutrinos for the first time.
 Neutrinos are the most abundant and primordial particles in the Universe.
 They penetrate through matter without interacting with it.
-Neutrinos are almost weightless, yet they tip the scales between matter and anti-matter towards the material existence of our world.
+They are almost weightless, yet they tip the scales between matter and anti-matter towards the material existence of our world.
 In simple words, neutrinos defined the fate of the Universe.

 © VASSILIS TRIANTIS